-I’ve been a NA for three years but started out as a healthcare assistant (HCA).
+I’ve been a nursing associate (NA) for three years but started out as a healthcare assistant (HCA).
 East London Foundation Trust (ELFT) put in a bid as a pilot site for trainee nursing associates (TNAs), as part of the first Health Education England (HEE) NA pilot.
 There were about seventy TNAs across England in that first pilot, also known as the fast followers programme, and about thirty graduated.
 I was one of the fast followers at ELFT.

 I saw the NA role as a step up and a flexible way to progress into the nursing programme as you can do it part time, so I could work at the same time as completing my degree.